junpluse/ScreenLayout/README.md

 ### Advanced
 Alternatively, you can add the project to your workspace and adopt the provided configuration files or manually copy the files under the ScreenLayout subdirectory into your project.

+## License

+ScreenLayout is released under the MIT license.
+See LICENSE for details.